 "There's no power button up there," says Paul.
 "You need to use this."
 He holds up the remote control for the television, and presses the Power button.
 The picture flashes into life, reveals a kitchen studio.
 A chubby chef with salt-and-pepper hair, a red apron stretched over his round belly, is explaining chicken cordon bleu to a vaguely familiar female celebrity.

 "It's a new TV," Paul tells Melody, "not the one you remember.
 We got this one a few years back."

 Melody looks back over her shoulder, and the expression on her face is not one of understanding or even recognition that it is her father who has just spoken—more as if drawn by the sound itself, like an animal seeking out the source of a stimuli rather than its meaning, she's only studying the physical makeup of the world around her, responding automatically to his voice.

-"Is there something on tv you want to show us?" asks Candace.
-She holds the two halves of the blue robe over her thin nightgown closed against her thick bosom, grasping the fabric just beneath her meaty throat.
+"Is there something on TV you want to show us?" asks Candace.
+She holds the two halves of the blue robe over her nightgown closed against her thick bosom, grasping the fabric just beneath her meaty throat.